From Loop Groups to 2-Groups: Review of Loop Groups

 \subsection{The Kac--Moody group $\wOkG$}

-In this section we begin by recalling an explicit construction of $\wOkG$ due to Murray and Stevenson \cite{MuSt}, inspired by the work of Mickelsson \cite{Mickelsson}.
-We then use this to prove a result, Proposition \ref{conjugation}, that will be crucial for constructing the 2-group $\PG$.
+Several closely related explicit constructions of $\wOkG$ appear in the literature: first came the work Mickelsson \cite{Mickelsson}, then Murray \cite{Murray1}, then Brylinski--McLaughlin \cite{BM}, and more recently Murray--Stevenson \cite{MuSt}.
+The last construction, inspired by the work of Mickelsson, will be the most convenient for our purposes.
+We shall use this to prove a result, Proposition \ref{conjugation}, that will be crucial for constructing the 2-group $\PG$.

 First, suppose that $\cG$ is any Fr\'echet Lie group.
 Let $P_0\cG$ denote the space of smooth based paths in $\cG$:

 $P_0\cG$ is a Fr\'echet Lie group under pointwise multiplication of paths, whose Lie algebra is